adammichaelwilliams/RNTFLiteExample/README.md

 To add your own model/labels, right-click the `RNTFLiteExample` project and select "Add files to project..."

 Make sure to update the associated model/label filepaths in the `RNTFLiteView.mm` file.

+Additionally, this can break in the simulator.
+Please use an actual device to test.

 # Support